 On the 23rd March his world was shaken to the core, once again:

-Joseph Crew Jennings was the eldest son of John Jennings; he had taken over his father’s business as a solicitor, was on the boards of a number of turnpike trusts, was a churchwarden and had rebuilt St Osmund’s church.
-John Martin knew him intimately, dined with him frequently and would have called him his friend, but Martin’s initial shock and sympathy rapidly turned to indignation, for across the page is another part to the entry, 15 [£] The Rascal Cheated me out of it.
+The story of Joseph Crew Jennings is told here, suffice it to say that was the eldest son of John Jennings; he had taken over his father’s business as a solicitor, was on the boards of a number of turnpike trusts, was a churchwarden and had rebuilt St Osmund’s church.
+John Martin knew him intimately, dined with him frequently and would have called him his friend, but Martin’s initial shock and sympathy rapidly turned to indignation, for across the page is another part to the entry, “15 [£] The Rascal Cheated me out of it.”

 The problem appears to have stemmed from the fact that John Martin had paid Crew Jennings £16 17s 6d a couple of weeks earlier to pay various insurances that were due and that these had not been credited to his account.
 Crew Jennings was buried the next week and it is not clear if John attended or not or whether the killing of a pig was planned or a celebration,